ChristianSteger/HORAYZON/README.md

 $T(z) = T_{0} - \Gamma \cdot z$<br/>
 $p(z) = p_{0} \cdot \left(\frac{T_{0} - \Gamma \cdot z}{T_{0}}\right)^{\frac{g}{R_{d} \cdot \Gamma}}$

-with g representing the acceleration due to gravity (9.81 m <sup>-2</sup>), R<sub>d</sub> the gas constant for dry air (287.0 J K<sup>􏰅-1</sup> kg<sup>􏰅-1</sup>). $\Gamma$
+with g representing the acceleration due to gravity (9.81 m <sup>-2</sup>), R<sub>d</sub> the gas constant for dry air (287.0 J K<sup>􏰅-1</sup> kg<sup>􏰅-1</sup>) and $\Gamma$ the lapse rate (0.0065° C m<sup>􏰅-1</sup>).

-We assume an atmospheric pressure of 101.0 kPa and a temperature of 10° C at sea level and extrapolate these quantities with a constant linear temperature lapse rate of 6.5° C per km and the hydrostatic assumption to higher elevations.
-Atmospheric refraction is only significant for very low solar elevation angles:

- An atmospheric pressure of 70 kPa corresponds to an elevation of ~3000 m a.s.l.
-For elevated areas like mountains, the influence of atmospheric refraction is smaller due to the lower atmospheric pressure.
+These assumptions yield a temperature of -9.5° C and an atmospheric pressure of ~70 kPa for an elevation of 3000 m a.s.l.
+According to the above figure, changes in atmospheric pressure dominate the influence on atmospheric refraction, which results in a less significant refraction effect for elevated areas like mountains.

 # Digital elevation model and auxiliary data